Gun range classes begin soon

 The concealed carry class is four hours in a classroom followed immediately by a live-fire qualification at the pistol range.
 The course is designed for those who have experience with firearms and focuses on the laws and procedures someone needs to know to apply for a concealed carry permit for the state of Arkansas.
 This course also meets the requirements for anyone who needs to renew a permit with the state or transfer a permit from another state.

 After completion of the concealed class, participants submit paperwork and fingerprints to the Arkansas State Police.
-The cost of the concealed class is $80 for POA members and $90 for guests of members.
+The cost of the concealed class is $80 for Property Owners Association members and $90 for guests of members.
 Renewal permits are $40 for members and $45 for guests of members.

 The Arkansas enhanced concealed carry class reintroduces people to the knowledge and skills necessary for owning and using a handgun for personal protection.
 Participants learn how to correctly and responsibly interact with law enforcement and the general public and also what to do when confronted with an active shooting situation.

 Classes are broken into two sessions of three hours each for instruction and two-hour skills training on a live range.
-The enhanced class is $120 for POA members and $130 for guests of members.
+The enhanced class is $120 for Property Owners Association members and $130 for guests of members.

 "Our basic class is meant for beginners or for a person who hasn't shot in a number of years," Urquhart said.
 "Then our regular concealed carry, there isn't a whole lot of teaching.
 This class would be for a person typically competent with a firearm and really teaches about the laws of Arkansas."